hoferb/OccupationalProfiles_EO_GI/README.md

 # Readme for the material provided in the Occupational Profile Analysis

-The material in this repository documents the Occupational Profile Analysis as performed in the EO4GEO project in the first half of 2019.A short summary of the analysis is:
+The material in this repository documents the Occupational Profile Analysis as performed in the EO4GEO project in the first half of 2019.
+A short summary of the analysis is:
-- collection of occupationa profiles
+- collection of occupational profiles
 - generation of a .csv file including all duties and tasks mentioned in the provided occupational profiles (including renaming of duties and tasks)
 - analysis of the duties and tasks and generation of cross-sections through the data per duty with the indication of skill levels and identified trends for   tasks